2 Americans dead, 2 rescued after violent Mexico kidnapping

 CIUDAD VICTORIA, Mexico (AP) — A road trip to Mexico for cosmetic surgery ended with two Americans dead — and two others found alive in a rural area near the Gulf coast — after a violent shootout and abduction that was captured on video, officials said Tuesday.

-The U.S. citizens were found in a rural area east of Matamoros called Ejido Longoreño on the way to the Gulf coast known as "Bagdad Beach," according to a Mexican state law enforcement official.
-He spoke on condition of anonymity because he was not authorized to publicly discuss the case.
-Word of their location came to authorities before dawn Tuesday.
+The U.S. citizens were found in a rural area east of Matamoros called Ejido Tecolote on the way to the Gulf coast known as "Bagdad Beach," according to Tamaulipas state chief prosecutor Irving Barrios.

-It was not immediately clear if the two bodies were also being returned to the U.S. In announcing the Americans had been found, Tamaulipas Gov. Américo Villarreal did not provide details on the extent of the wounded person’s injuries.
+Shortly after entering Mexico Friday, the four were caught amid fighting between rival cartel groups in the city.
+Barrios said the hypothesis is “that it was confusion, not a direct attack.”

 The gunmen walked one of the Americans into the bed of a white pickup, then dragged and loaded the three others.
-Terrified drivers sat silently in their cars, hoping not to draw their attention.
+Terrified civilian motorists sat silently in their cars, hoping not to draw their attention.
 Two of the victims appeared to be motionless.

 The shootings illustrate the terror that has prevailed for years in Matamoros, a city dominated by factions of the powerful Gulf drug cartel who often fight among themselves.
 Amid the violence, thousands of Mexicans have disappeared in Tamaulipas state alone.